pistangmapa/2020/map-and-poster-making-contest.md

 The competition will have 2 categories.
 * **Static Maps**
     * A digital map or poster
-    * Images of a physical map that was handmadde or printed
+    * Images of a physical map that was hand-made or printed
 * **Interactive Maps**
     * A webpage that tells a data story through an interactive map
     * A dashboard that visualizes data spatially